Accenture/reactive-interaction-gateway/examples/channels-example/README.md

 ## Example scenarios to test

-Few examples you may try with this simple setup.
+Here are a few examples you may try with this simple setup.

 ### Subscribe to my own channel